 If you like Chicken Parm, then always order the Chicken Parm.The Palo Chicken Parm is for a reason!
 I tried to stray, since I just had it a couple months before, and I shouldn’t have.
 Not that the Lasagna or the Sirloin Steak isn’t good, but the Paremesan-Crusted Chicken Breast just melts in your mouth and is delicious!
 Plus that risotto that comes with it is heavenly (and heavy), too.

 Like I said, the Lasagna isn’t bad, I just had Chicken Parm envy when I ordered it.

 I always say the food side and the dessert side are different in the stomach.
 I always have room for dessert.
 Always.
 At Palo though, I was hurting to make room.
 But being the warrior I am, I attempted the task.

-Everything from exquisite cuisine, to the excellent service, an adults-only atmosphere, the blend of flavors, the ambiance, the view.
-Palo Brunch was the very definition of practically perfect.
+Palo Brunch has the very definition of practically perfect every time I eat here.
 Do yourself a favor and book Palo Brunch for your next Disney Cruise Line vacation!